-Students that are not registered for before or after school care may not be dropped off prior to 7:45 am and must be picked up by 3:45 pm.
-Students with siblings in after school clubs or athletics must still be picked up or wait outside with a parent/guardian by 3:45 pm.
+Students that are not registered for after school care must be picked up by 3:45 pm.
+Students with siblings in after school clubs or athletics must still be picked up or waiting outside with a parent/guardian by 3:45 pm.

-Students who remain on campus, and are not participating in a club or athletics program after school, must wait for a parent/ guardian in the front office.
+Students who remain on campus and are not participating in a club or athletics program after school must wait for a parent/ guardian in the front office.

 Please be courteous of the time of the staff and faculty.
-The late fee is \$1 per child for every minute after 3:45 pm if the child is not registered for afterschool care.
+There will be a late fee of \$1 per child for every minute after 3:45 pm if the child is not registered for after school care.